We teach the value of reading.

 Randolph School supports three libraries, one for each division.
 The value of reading and research application is a cornerstone of our college preparatory curriculum.
 Librarians work directly with teachers to integrate library lessons into the curriculum and keep a current, vibrant collection of resources for students, including books, databases, films, and audio books.

 checked out books last year

 Students Share What They Love about the Library

 "The books that inspired me to read at a young age were the Little House on the Prairie series.
 I specifically enjoyed reading about Laura's great-grandmother Martha, and all her adventures on the Scottish Highlands.
 I loved learning about Scottish folklore and identified with Martha's rambunctious escapades." - Greta '21

 The Lower School Library is bright, cheerful, organized and designed to encourage an early love of reading.
 Students have regular access to the library and are guided to books that match their reading level and interests.
-In partnership with teachers and parents, the library maintains the Accelerated Reader and Visible Thinking programs, facilitates power lessons in conjunction with what students are studying in the classroom, provides book carts aka "mini libraries" for each grade, and organizes book collections for students to take home.
+In partnership with teachers and parents, the library maintains the Visible Thinking Program, facilitates power lessons in conjunction with what students are studying in the classroom, provides book carts aka "mini libraries" for each grade, and organizes book collections for students to take home.

 The Middle School Library is an inviting space where we nurture curiosity, promote a love of reading, and prepare students in grades 5-8 to be effective researchers.
 A large, current collection of print material supports both the curriculum and the recreational interests of our students, along with access to databases and audiobooks.
 The library is the hub of the Middle School and supports the classroom curriculum with resources and instruction.
 Students visit the library during regularly scheduled classes and free times.
 The library curriculum is designed to help students access, evaluate and use information from a rich collection of sources.